pretix/pretix-docs/docs/guides/custom-domain.md

 If you have set up a domain in "Alternative domain" mode (pretix Hosted) or in "Alternative organizer domain for a set of events" mode (pretix Enterprise and pretix Community), you will have to then move those events to the alternative domain.

-In order to do so, navigate to :navpath:Your event: → :fa3-wrench: Settings → General:.
+In order to do so, navigate to :navpath:Your event → :fa3-wrench: Settings → General:.
 On the :btn:Basics: tab, click the "Domain" drop-down menu.
 The default setting is "Same as organizer account".
 Select your alternative domain from the list and click the :btn:Save: button.